GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 CPT palette table
 ~~~~~~~~~~~~~~~~~

-A CPT table is represented by a :ref:`GMT_PALETTE <struct-palette>` structure that contains several
+A CPT is represented by a :ref:`GMT_PALETTE <struct-palette>` structure that contains several
 items, such as a :ref:`GMT_LUT <struct-lut>` structure ``data`` that
 contains the color information per interval.
 The background, foreground and Nan-color values have
 colors specified by the :ref:`GMT_BFN <struct-bnf>` array structure ``bfn``.
 As each actual